DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-DRUG INTERACTIONS:
+DRUG INTERACTIONS

-Co-administration of BOTOX® and aminoglycosides or other agents interfering with neuromuscular transmission (e.g., curare-like compounds) should only be performed with caution as the effect of the toxin may be potentiated.
+Co-administration of BOTOX and aminoglycosides or other agents interfering with neuromuscular transmission (e.g., curare-like compounds) should only be performed with caution as the effect of the toxin may be potentiated.

-The effect of administering different botulinum neurotoxin serotypes at the same time or within several months of each other is unknown.
+The effect of administering different botulinum neurotoxin products at the same time or within several months of each other is unknown.
 Excessive neuromuscular weakness may be exacerbated by administration of another botulinum toxin prior to the resolution of the effects of a previously administered botulinum toxin.

 OVERDOSAGE